 Your computer must meet the following requirements:

-To check the BIOS requirements, see How to enable Hyper-V for the Windows Phone Emulator.
+To check the BIOS requirements, see How to enable Hyper-V for the emulator for Windows Phone 8.

 To check requirements for RAM and Windows, in Control Panel, click System and Security, and then click System.